makersacademy/airport_challenge/README.md

 Further Work
 ----------------
 To build this programme further I would like to write an Rspec feature test that lands and takes off a number of planes.
+I would also like to change @in_airport_status to @airborne - this will require an inversion of current booleans.